 This is not an exchange programme for Syrian Civil Society Organisations (CSOs) and Media Organisations.
 The ‘Small Grants Fund for Syrian CSO-Media Co-Production programme’ (or Co-Production Fund in short) administered by Free Press Unlimited provides for a joint-production approach among these groups, where the subject matter of potential productions reflects and demonstrates rigorous respect and commitment to human rights and humanitarian principles, while basing all narratives on the voice of Syrians.

 Proposed productions can address a range of themes and/or issues in humanitarian, human rights and other connected arenas.
-The formats can extend beyond traditional media formats and include other proposed formats.
+We encourage a cross cut focus on ‘stories of people and events that focus on social cohesion through connecting Syrians who are divided by means of geography, political affiliation, economic situation, ethnicity, etc. The formats can extend beyond traditional media formats and include other proposed formats.

 Of paramount importance among all matters related to this programme is commitment to effective partnership among CSOs and Media groups that wish to apply for a small grant under this programme.
 Effective partnership requires engagement of the two partners on all levels of implementation and production.